pymupdf/PyMuPDF/docs/page.rst

 .. [#f3] Not all PDF readers display these fonts at all.
 Some others do, but use a wrong character spacing, etc.

 .. [#f4] You are generally free to choose any of the :ref:`mupdficons` you consider adequate.

+.. [#f5] This restriction will be removed with the next MuPDF version again: all inserted images shown on the page will be reported correctly, whether the page itself invokes them or some of its Form XObjects.